erdivartanovich/nesttype/README.md

 Other stacks used:
 - [TypeORM](http://typeorm.io/)

-## Documentation
+## Domain End-point Documentation

+Domain is the entitiy we manage, it represent a specific data encapsulated in its own end-point.
-Documentation for each route/endpoint is available here:
+Documentation for each domain route/endpoint is available here:
 - [User](https://v1userhapiplants.docs.apiary.io/#)
+- ...

 ## Setup & Run

+Prerequisites:
+- NodeJS (v.8.9.0 LTS recommended)
+- MySQL

+Steps:
+- Create new MYSQL database e.g `hapiplant`
+- Configure `ormconfig.json` file in the project roo directory, if the file doesn't exist you can copy `ormconfig.json.example`
+  Change `username`, `password`, and `database` according to your local MSQL configuration.

 ```sh
   $ npm install